TUESDAY, 8 DECEMBER 2020

 Over the past decades, the technologies in telecommunication have been improved tremendously.
 The telecom companies also face the challenges brought by the new technologies and rivals, without exception, in the upcoming 5G era.

 The traditional telcos first met competitions from VoIP service providers, even instant messengers and social media, such as Skype, WhatsApp, LINE, Facebook and Twitter.
 Their revenues from voice call and SMS are gradually eroded.
-Furthermore, the video streaming and cloud services become more and more popular in these years, the needs for data bandwidth are boosting up.
-However, the flat rate of data connection plans and rivals from other operators have made the traditional telcos struggle in the market.
+Furthermore, the video streaming and cloud services become more and more popular in these years, and the demands for data bandwidth are also boosting up.
+However, the flat rate of data connection plans and rivals in the market have made the traditional telcos struggle.

-5G service is indeed an opportunity if telcos realize it is the last piece of puzzle of complete ICT solutions for consumers and enterprises.
+5G service is indeed an opportunity for telcos, and it is the last piece of puzzle of complete ICT solutions for consumers and enterprises.
 By the help of 5G, the features of ultrahigh speed, low latency and massive end-to-end connections will lead a new scenario of telecom service.
-Moreover, integrating the AI, Big Data, Cloud and AR/MR/VR technologies, 5G could leverage the domain know-how in different applications, such as manufacturing, healthcare, IoT and autonomous vehicles, to a new vision we ever have before.
+Moreover, integrating the AI, Big Data, Cloud and AR/MR/VR technologies, 5G could leverage the domain know-how in different applications, such as manufacturing, healthcare, IoT and autonomous vehicles, to a new vision we have never had before.

 Biography: Dr. Chau-Young Lin is both president of Data Communication Business Group and president of Telecommunication Laboratories, Chunghwa Telecom since July 2020.
 Dr. Lin is also the chairman of the board of International Integrated Systems, Inc. (IISI), an international and professional benchmark company of ICTs in large-scale system implementation and software development is headquartered in Taipei, Taiwan.